 Not sure if this career is right for you?
 Attend our free career seminar.
 This career seminar is led by experienced professionals who will offer real advice about career and academic paths and talk about both the satisfactions and challenges of their own chosen careers.
-The seminar is one and a half hours long, given in the evening and offered twice a year - every September and January.
+The seminar is one and a half hours long, given in the evening and offered three times a year - every January, May and September.
 There is no charge for the seminar, which is held on our Rockville Centre campus.
 Click here for a current schedule of classes and to register.

 Students should register for classes at least one week prior to the start of classes to insure enough time for you to get your confirmation and parking permit.
 However, you can register up until the day of class.
 Please note that some of our classes do close out and some of our classes do cancel, so you may be taking a chance of not getting into the course of your choice by waiting.